 We’ve been waiting for this ever since Vue 3 was released.
 Nuxt 3 is in public beta!
 What are the greatest improvements, and how can we use Nuxt 3 with a headless CMS?

-In this article, I’ll introduce the most interesting new features of Nuxt 3, show how to fetch content from the Kontent by Kentico headless CMS, and provide you with a list of useful resources.
+In this article, I’ll introduce the most interesting new features of Nuxt 3, show how to fetch content from Kontent.ai, and provide you with a list of useful resources.

 Nuxt 3 introduction

 Nuxt used to be a static site generator for Vue.js.
 Now, they call it the hybrid Vue framework, as it does much more than just generate a few static files.
 It lets you implement a full-featured client/server app and decide on the rendering strategy for each page.

 The new version has been available since October 12 and, among other features, brings these great improvements: